OpenLiberty/tutorial-microprofile/README.md

 Some basic files have been provided for you such as a basic pom file for building our application with maven, a License file, some basic Open Liberty configuration in the form of xml and the directory structure required for this microservice.

-1. Navigate into the following directory `microservice-gateway/src/main/java/application/rest` and create a new file called `Gateway.java`
+1. Navigate into the following directory `microservice-gateway/src/main/java/application/rest` (to do this you will need to create new java, application and rest folders) and create a new file inside the rest folder called `Gateway.java`
-2. We will use this file for listing all the seperate REST API calls we require from our back-end microservices.
+2. We will use this file for listing all the separate REST API calls we require from our back-end microservices.
 Firstly add all the required imports needed for this class specified below:

 ```
 package application.rest;